pavanbadempet/A-Healthcare-System-using-Machine-Learning-Techniques-for-Disease-Prediction-with-Chatbot-Assistance/README.md

 The **AIO Healthcare System** is a production-grade, microservices-ready platform designed to democratize access to preliminary medical insights.
 By combining **Gradient Boosting Machines (XGBoost)** for high-accuracy disease prediction with **Generative AI (Gemini Pro & RAG)** for personalized medical consultation, we bridge the gap between raw data and actionable health advice.

-Unlike traditional health apps, this system implements **Retrieval Augmented Generation (RAG)** to "remember" user health records, ensuring that the AI chat assistant provides context-aware, verifiable answers—minimizing hallucinations and maximizing trust.
+Unlike traditional health apps, this system implements **Retrieval Augmented Generation (RAG)** to "remember" user health records, ensuring that the AI chat assistant provides context-aware, verifiable answers, minimizing hallucinations and maximizing trust.

 ---